DimEvil/norms-for-data-use/README.md

-# Canadensys norms for data use and publication
+# INBO norms for data use and publication (Based on Canadensys)

 ## Purpose

-[This repository](https://github.com/Canadensys/canadensys-norms) contains the *norms for data use and publication*, developed and used by [Canadensys](http://www.canadensys.net), a network of Canadian biological collections.
-The norms are published at <http://www.canadensys.net/norms>.
+[This repository] (https://github.com/DimEvil/norms-for-data-use) contains the forked *norms for data use and publication*, developed as used by [Canadensys](http://www.canadensys.net), a network of Canadian biological collections.
+The original norms are published at <http://www.canadensys.net/norms>.
+These norms will be adapted for INBO.
+The Research Institute for Nature and Forest.
+[INBO] (www.inbo.be)

 These norms are not a legal document, but encourage (our) publishers and users to share and use data in a way that helps to build a vibrant community around the data and support future efforts to unlock biodiversity data.